tc387/chreg/README.md

 anion_type = atom type of free anions

 zero or more keyword/value pairs may be appended

-keyword = lb, temp, tempfixid, nevery, nexchange, xrd, seed, tag
+keyword = lb, temp, tempfixid, nevery, nexchange, xrd, seed, tag, group, onlysalt,

 lb value = Bjerrum length (# in the unit of nm)